 Meet one of your city's expert horticulture staff for a fun-filled gardening event at a nature patch near you.

 What's in a nature patch?

 Nature patches bring nature to neighborhood parks.
 Nature patches are spaces within existing parks that are enhanced with beautiful natural elements for people and wildlife.
 A variety of natural materials like native Pacific Northwest plants, logs, boulders, paths, and learning elements are added to underused areas to encourage people to play and explore.
 Nesting boxes, flowering plants, and other additions improve the habitat for birds, pollinating insects, and wildlife.
-Community members of all ages and abilities are welcome to volunteer to help with planting and stewardship activities.
+Community members are welcome to help with planting and stewardship activities.

 What is the Ecological Sustainable Landscapes Initiative?

 Nature patches are part of the larger Ecologically Sustainable Landscapes Initiative.
 The nature patch program focuses on improving the natural and ecological functions of park spaces while expanding local access to nature for all Portlanders.
 The goals of the program include: